TonyRiches17/se_project_spots/README.md

 This was the first experience working with Figma.
 Figma is a web based program that allows coders and designers to interact with each other for the purposes of collaborating on a project together.
 You can find the link to the Figma project below.

 * [Link to the project on Figma](https://www.figma.com/file/BBNm2bC3lj8QQMHlnqRsga/Sprint-3-Project-%E2%80%94-Spots?type=design&node-id=2%3A60&mode=design&t=afgNFybdorZO6cQo-1)

+## Conclusion
+In conclusion, this project successfully allows you to modify your avatar picture and name.
+It allows you to add a link to a picture that you would like displayed, and it allows you to like or unlike those pictures.
+As a future implentation to this website, a backend, and a registration/login process shall be created to attach a token to the user in logging in and giving them the ability to like and unlike the pictures without interference from other users.

 ---